spatstat-revdep/GmAMisc/README.md

 <br>

 ## History
+`version 1.1.1`:
+* minor fixes to the help documentation.

 `version 1.1.0`:
 * minor corrections to the components in the list returned by the `NNa()` function;
 * change in the output of the `perm.t.test()` function, which now produces a frequency distribution histogram; 1-sided permuted p-values are now also reported; user-defined labels for the two samples being tested can be used.